MomomeYeah/Python-Twitter-Monitor/README.md

 * make sure to use scraping, or APIs that do not require user authentication or a twitter developer account
 * using open source libraries like Twint or Tweepy to do the heavy lifting is not allowed

+## Assumptions

+* Tweets should be displayed in order of most to least recent, and this order should be maintained when polling for new Tweets

 ## Running the Program Directly

 Assuming you have Python 3 installed, along with Pip 3: